Expert Advice On Improving Your Home

 Check Licensing

 Verify that your solar installer is properly licensed.
-This help guarantee that the work is done properly using current installation best practices.
+This ensures that the work is done properly using current installation best practices.
 To install a new photovoltaic system in Minnesota, a contractor must have an electrician or electrical contractor license from the Department of Labor and Industry, along with a residential building or remodeling contractors' license in some cases.
 If their work is regulated by the state's Mechanical Code, they must put up a $25,000 minimum bond with the Department of Labor and Industry.

 Read Customer Reviews